Moving to Germany or new in Germany? Check out our Resources Page for all the help you need!

 Besides, by signing the SCHUFA clause, you also authorize the company to make SCHUFA inquiries on you.
 It means that the company can ask SCHUFA to get your SCHUFA report, which shows your payment reliability.

 Now, you know what is SCHUFA.
 Why is it so important?
 You may ask.

 Well, SCHUFA affects your daily life in Germany in many different ways.
 Banks and other companies will check your SCHUFA score to see if you are trustworthy enough to be their customer.
 Below are some examples.

-- You want to sign up for a long-term contract like a mobile phone or an internet contract.
+- You want to sign up for a long-term contract like a mobile phone plan or an internet contract.
 The providers will check your SCHUFA score because they allow you to use their services (e.g. making calls) before you are billed.

 - If you are looking for an unfurnished apartment in Germany for the long term, most landlords will require you to show them your SCHUFA report before you can even view the flat.